The Impact of Giving

 The support you show for our students also extends to their postgraduate goals.

-Through the Odyssey Program (formerly Jobs4Johnnies), staff, alumni, and board members help members of the senior class to identify fields of career interest, polish their resumes, make connections, and confidently answer the inevitable question: “what will your education bring to the job?”
+Through the Odyssey Program (formerly Jobs4Johnnies), staff, alumni, and board members help undergraduate and graduate students identify fields of career interest, make connections, and confidently answer the inevitable question: “what will your education bring to the job?”

-Now in its fourth year, the Odyssey Program is part of a more robust suite of career service programming, much of it donor and volunteer-driven, that is available on both campuses.
+Now in its fourth year, the Odyssey Program is a key component in an expanded suite of career service programming, much of it driven by donor and volunteer efforts.

 Through important texts, penetrating conversations, and hands-on lab work, St. John’s encourages students to wrestle with humankind’s understanding of the universe.

-Of the internships and fellowships undertaken in Summer 2022, one-third were related to STEM.
+Of the more than 150 donor-supported internships and fellowships undertaken by students in 2024, a third were related to STEM.

 Calvin Bright (SF24)